 “Lots of tips into the sector, insight into jobs and how my modules related to jobs.”

 “Friendly people talking and sharing the experience.”

 “I was fortunate to join the ESTeEM programme in its pilot year, as a result of which we had no expectations or idea what it would be like or what we would get out of it.
-I was blown away by what had been put together and the benefits of being a mentee are still with me today.
-I learned useful lessons from the speakers, gained valuable knowledge on industry from my mentor and a community of support from my fellow mentees.
-I hope one day that my work can be as impactful on the life and careers of the next generation of innovators and inventors as Leslie, and her programme, has had on myself and many others alike”
+I was blown away by what had been put together, and the benefits of being a mentee are still with me today.
+I learned useful lessons from the speakers, gained valuable knowledge on the industry from my mentor and a community of support from my fellow mentees.
+I hope one day that my work can be as impactful on the life and careers of the next generation of innovators and inventors as Leslie, and her programme has had on myself and many others alike.”